-District Advocates Not Fans of Duncan's NCLB Waiver Ideas - Politics K-12 - Education Week http://blogs.edweek.org/edweek/campaign-k-12/2011/08/we_still_dont_know_for.html comply.
+District Advocates Not Fans of Duncan's NCLB Waiver Ideas - Politics K-12 - Education Week http://blogs.edweek.org/edweek/campaign-k-12/2011/08/we still dont know for.htm comply.
 Do you think AASA and NSBA are jumping the gun here, since we haven't actually seen the plan?
 Or are extra costs a safe assumption